Team: New Business | Commitment: Career | Location: Zambia

 - At least eight (8) years professional experience in assignments relevant to the F2F Country Program;

-- Fluency in English required and Chichewa and Nyanja is desired.
+- Fluency in English and Nyanja is required.

 - Experience in agricultural production, marketing and/or development;

 - Ability to network effectively with country agricultural sector stakeholders;